lensfun/lensfun/README.md

 If you prefer setting the configuration with a GUI or want to get an extensive overview of all available settings and cache values run cmake-gui.

+*NB* Certificate Authorities' (CA) certificates have to be available on a system in order to run `apps/lensfun-update-data` script.

 DOCUMENTATION
 -------------